Thailand Property Sales Tax and Fees

 Unless you are buying from a developer in a licensed housing or condominium development there is no fixed rule for who pays which part of the land office transfer fees and taxes.
 It is part of the overall price negotiation to come up with an appropriate formula for sharing these costs and it can vary from sale to sale.
 It's most important that you have resolved this in the reservation agreement so both parties are clear and it can be spelled out in the contact.

-In a private sale of real estate property (land, house, land and house, condominium or apartment unit) the following division of taxes and fees are comonly paid by:
+In a private sale of real estate property (land, house, land, and house, condominium or apartment unit) the following division of taxes and fees are commonly paid by:

 |: the buyer's duty or shared